SolarArbiter/solarforecastarbiter-core/.github/CONTRIBUTING.md

 Contributing
 ============

+We welcome your contributions.
 Please see our contributing guide at:

 https://solarforecastarbiter-core.readthedocs.io/en/latest/contributing.html